sooryaprakash31/AutomationScripts/README.md

 ## 4. TakeABreak <br>
  Input your work interval and this script will notify you when it's break time and goes one step further by suspending your screen.

+ ## 5. InitialCommitter <br>
+ Automates the initial commit process in GitHub when you start a new project.